Scoobidu/Bookymyshow-template/README.md

 Method : GET<br />
 Description : Returns a list of all booking details. <br />
 Request Parameters : None <br />
 Response :The response will be a JSON array containing a list of all bookings.
-Each booing details will contain the movie name, slot and seats data. <br />
+Each booking details will contain the movie name, slot and seats data. <br />

 ## Movie Booking API
 Endpoint : [https://bmsbackend.onrender.com/api/booking](https://bmsbackend.onrender.com/api/booking) <br />